Jangra9729/Currency-Convertor/README.md

 # Currency-Convertor
-I,m Create Currency Convertor using React js and using Api
+I,m Created Currency Convertor using React js and using Api